For modeling in Blender, we have

 During modeling, Toha’s left hand is always around the Alt key on the keyboard.
 Therefore, we would like to assign a key that is easy to press with the left hand, somewhere around the lower-left corner of the keyboard, to a frequently used menu shortcut.

-For this reason, some functions that have shortcuts assigned to them by default are changed to shortcuts that are easier.
+For this reason, some functions that have shortcuts assigned to them by default are changed to easier shortcuts.

 ---|---|---|